New Zealand Work Visa

 Students may also be granted a temporary post-study work visa of up to twelve months.
 All international students who complete a New Zealand qualification that would qualify them for points under the Skilled Migrant Category (SMC) have the opportunity to apply for this post-study work visa.

 Students must apply for the visa within three months after their visa expiry date and meet all relevant requirements, including evidence of sufficient funds to maintain their stay for the 12-month period.
 This visa does not specify an occupation or employer, nor is the person required to find work relevant to their qualification.
-Once they have found a job, they have the opportunity to apply for a further work visa for up to two or three years under the Study to Work Category.
+Once they have completed studies.
+You may apply for a Post Study Work Visa for up to three years depending on the course undertaken.

 Potentially Prejudicial Information (PPI) letter